 What about [insert rare clan]?

 We are happy to discuss concepts.
 Sometimes we turn things down than see a player create a character that will likely be killed off quickly.
 The biographies and motivations for a character in those rarer clans will also need to be fleshed out better, and make sure that player and STs are on the same page about what is known or understood.
 We donít make people play clan stereotypes or culture, but they can come back and bite a character in the ass.

 Are any clans harder or easier to play than others?

 Not by direction or intention of the STs!
 We let players decide for themselves how much their characters clan or lore will affect how they treat other characters.
 We won't tell you that your character must distrust the Setite, or want to chase out the Thinbloods.
 If you want to play up to those stereotypes, that's okay too!
-Now, if you decide to play a Nosferatu, and take every Insect "merit", and don't have Mask of 1k Faces... you could face some limiting situations without breaching (Sort of like the things you need to consider when playing Sabbat).
+Now, if you decide to play a Nosferatu, and take every Insect "merit", and don't have Mask of 1k Faces... you could face some limiting situations without breaching the Masquerade and being hunted.
 If you do come to us with a concept that might prove mechanically difficult, we will tell you up front, so you can decide if you want the challenge.

 What about Mages?

 Mages are not accepted right now.
 Weíve had too many players roll in with mages that apparently could not distinguish between fostering some genuine interpersonal conflict, and trying to nuke the game from orbit ("It's the only way to be sure.").

 What about Shifters, Changeling, or Wraith?

 If we had an ST experienced with those systems, it would be considered.
 As we do not, so we canít properly review, approve, and plan for these characters right now.
 If you are interested in taking up this role, youíll need to play long enough for us to understand your style and thoughts on the game, to make sure itíd be a good fit.

 How likely is it my character could die?